ArneCL/BlogPosts/swift-ios-guide-auto-layout-margin-contraints.md

-title: Swift, Xcode 8 and iOS: Part 2: Auto layout and constraints
+title: Swift, Xcode 8 and iOS: Part 2: Auto layout and margin constraints
-tags: swift,ios,ios-storyboard
+tags: swift,ios,ios-storyboard,ios-autolayout

 Before we do any coding, we'll work out how to use auto layout.
 Auto layout is the ability to expand/pin elements to the width, height etc of the varying screen sizes of iOS devices.